CyVerse-learning-materials/learning-materials-home/tutorials.rst

 	without the need for alignment.
     * - |mini SOAPdenovo|
       - Gain familiarity with a commonly used procedure for de novo whole genome assembly of Illumina reads using the DE.
+    * - |QIIME-1.9.1 for the DE|
+      - QIIME is an open-source bioinformatics pipeline for performing microbiome analysis from raw DNA sequencing data.
+    * - |Taxonomic Name Resolution Service (TNRS)|
+      - Become familiar with TNRS to identify, correct, and update scientific names of plants.

 .. list-table::
     :header-rows: 1